SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Appendix

 To complete the convergence analysis, we now bound the drift of each cluster’s expected reward.
 Define

-and note that since each layer of our base model is continuously differentiable, so is \(f_k(\theta)\) \cite{Goodfellow-et-al-2016}.
+where \(f_k\) is the \emph{cluster-level reward surface} for arm \(k\), and note that since each layer of our base model is continuously differentiable, so is \(f_k(\theta)\) \citep{Goodfellow-et-al-2016}.
 We assume that, in practice, gradient clipping at norm \(G_{\max}\) together with a bounded initialization prevents the parameters \(\{\theta^{(t)}\}\) from diverging excessively, effectively keeping them in some large but fixed ball \(\{\|\theta\|\le R\}\).
-Empirical studies on LLM training have repeatedly observed that clipped updates under cosine‑decay schedules yield stable trajectories without catastrophic parameter growth (e.g., \cite{wang2025adagcimprovingtrainingstability, huang2025spam}).
+Empirical studies on LLM training have repeatedly observed that clipped updates under cosine‑decay schedules yield stable trajectories without catastrophic parameter growth \citep{wang2025adagcimprovingtrainingstability, huang2025spam}.

-Under this assumption, the extreme‐value theorem \cite{rudin1976principles} guarantees the existence of a constant \(H<\infty\) such that
+Under this assumption, the extreme‐value theorem \citep{rudin1976principles} guarantees the existence of a constant \(H<\infty\) such that

 Moreover, each gradient step with cosine‑decay learning rate \(\alpha_t\) and gradient clipping satisfies